-- All versions are essentially the same. - All versions contain the basic doctrine of the Christian faith without deviation. - Modern translations are simply updates of the outdate language of the King James Bible. - The important thing in Bible translation is the communication of the ideas and not the words themselves. - In order to really understand the Bible one needs to know the original languages.
+- Most Christians believe the following regarding English translations: - o All versions are essentially the same. - o All versions contain the basic doctrines of the Christian faith without deviation. - o Modern translations are simply updates of the outdate language of the King James Bible. - The important thing in Bible translation is communication of the ideas and not the words themselves. - o In order to really understand the Bible one needs to know the original languages.

-The Viewpoint of Faith
+Viewpoint of Faith

 - Textual Criticism: is the task of determining which variant readings in the ancient manuscripts most likely preserve the original wording and then reconstruct a text that best represents the autographs. - Before we go further let me ask you the following series of questions.
-Do you believe: - that God created the world in six days? - that God destroyed the earth through a flood saving only Noah and his family? - that God confounded the languages of men and scattered them across the face of the earth? - that God through Moses delivered Israel out of Egyptian slavery through the Red Sea? - that David killed Goliath? - that Jonah was swallowed by a whale? - that Jesus Christ was the incarnated, Virgin Born Son of God who died on the cross for our sins and rose again the third day?
+Do you believe - o that God created the world in six days? - o that God destroyed the earth through a flood saving only Noah and his family? - o that God confounded the languages of men and scattered them across the face of the earth? - o that God through Moses delivered Israel out of Egyptian slavery through the Red Sea? - o that David killed Goliath? - o that Jonah was swallowed by a whale? - that Jesus Christ was the incarnated, Virgin Born Son of God who died on the cross for our sins and rose again the third day? - Why do you believe these things?
+Because you believe the Bible. - So then why when it comes to the issue of textual criticism and the reconstruction of the text and its translation into English why do so many believers leave the viewpoint of faith in favor of textual theories and human viewpoint? - We need to believe what the Bible teaches about itself.
+We need to remember that the Bible is God's book and that when we deal with the Bible we are dealing with God himself.
+We need to adopt the viewpoint of faith.